Sega Card

-The Sega Card, known in Japan as Sega My Card, is a memory card format used as game storage for the SG-1000/SC-3000 and the Mark III/Master System.
-Produced from 1983 to 1987 by Mitsubishi Plastics, the cards are plugged into onboard cardslots or into compatible adapters.
+The Sega Card, known in Japan as the Sega My Card, is a memory card format used as game storage for the SG-1000/SC-3000 and the Mark III / Master System.
+Produced from 1985 to 1987 by Mitsubishi Plastics, the cards are plugged into onboard cardslots or into compatible adapters.
 Several versions of the format were created, including a rewritable one that allows new titles to be downloaded to a card.
 While substantially cheaper to produce than cartridges, the storage limitations of the format resulted in Sega exclusively distributing games on cartridges.
 Despite the failure of the Sega Card, NEC found more success with its own memory card format, the HuCard, which was the primary storage medium for its PC Engine game console.

 History

-The format was originally released in 1983 in the Japanese market, under the name My Card.
-Initially it was for use with the SC-3000 and the SG-1000 series of consoles via an optional accessory, the Card Catcher.
-Later Sega platforms, the Sega Mark III and the original Master System, have built-in card slots.
+The format was originally released to the Japanese market in 1985 under the name My Card.
+Initially it was for use with the SC-3000 and the SG-1000 series of consoles via the Card Catcher accessory.
+Later, the Sega Mark III and the original Master System had built-in card slots.
 The intention of the format was to provide cheaper distribution means than the more conventional game cartridges.
-The Sega Card product consists of less material and has smaller packaging.
-Sega Cards, while cheaper than cartridges, have significantly smaller storage capacities (4 to 32 KB of ROM), than contemporary cartridges, which have 16 to 512 KB of ROM.
+The Sega Card product required less material and has smaller packaging.
+While cheaper than cartridges, they had significantly smaller maximum storage capacities than cartridges of the time (4 to 32 KB of ROM versus 16 to 512 KB of ROM.)
 As games became larger, card releases gradually ceased.
-The final release, in Japan, was Woody Pop, released on 15 March 1987.
+The final release was Woody Pop, released on 15 March 1987 in Japan.

-Overall, Sega published only a dozen games in the format for the Mark III/Master System (in 1986–1987) before moving on to producing solely game cartridges.
-The Master System II, a revised model of the console, has no Sega Card support, and all the Sega Card games released in Europe were eventually re-released in cartridge format, reflecting Sega's move away from cards.
+Sega published only a dozen games in the format for the Mark III/Master System (in 1986–1987) before returning solely to game cartridges.
+The Master System II, a revised model of the console, has no Sega Card support, and all Sega Card games released in Europe were eventually re-released in cartridge format.

-Similar but incompatible formats, also manufactured by Mitsubishi Plastics, are used by other computers and consoles: the Bee Card on the MSX, and the HuCard on the NEC PC Engine.
+Similar but incompatible formats, also manufactured by Mitsubishi Plastics, were used by other computers and consoles: the Bee Card on the MSX, and the HuCard on the NEC PC Engine/TurboGrafx.